Winter Supports in East Renfrewshire

 Childline

 A free, private and confidential service where children and young people under 19 years old can talk about anything.
+Open 24h a day, everyday of the year.

 Call free on 0800 1111 (it will not show on the bill) or sign up for a free Childline locker (real name or email address not needed) to use their free 1-2-1 counsellor chat and email support service.
 Visit Childline website to sign up.